Validator-POSTHUMAN/brand-book/README.md

 # BRAND BOOK

-Here is you can find all the important information about POSTHUMAN branding
+Here you can find all the important information about POSTHUMAN branding